 Reductions in hazard risks to people and property are the cornerstone of many federal assistance programs.
 Tidal Basin has expertise in the development, implementation, and management of complex hazard mitigation measures designed to bring about the minimization of loss of life and damages to public and private property.
 In most cases, hazard mitigation grants are awarded using a cost-share formula, with the majority share being federal and the remaining portion the responsibility of non-federal contributors.

 Recipients of ARPA may use a federally approved process to “global match” non-ARPA hazard mitigation grants.
-COVID-19 has weakened many governmental revenue streams and, when faced with a disaster, local leaders are left scrambling for funds to aid in disaster recovery and fulfill federal cost sharing requirements.
-Use of global match allows states, territories, tribes and local communities to creatively implement recovery and hazard mitigation solutions without stressing their operating or contingency budgets.
+COVID-19 has weakened many governmental revenue streams and when faced with a disaster, local leaders are left scrambling for funds to aid in disaster recovery and fulfill federal cost-sharing requirements.
+The use of global match allows states, territories, tribes, and local communities to creatively implement recovery and hazard mitigation solutions without stressing their operating or contingency budgets.

 ARPA Program Priorities

 - Respond to or mitigate the public health emergency with respect to the COVID-19 emergency or its negative economic impacts.